MicrosoftDocs/Viva/Viva/insights/advanced/admin/dynamic-metric-load.md

 ### 5. Mark a Viva Insights query for export
 *Applies to: [Insights Analyst](../../advanced/setup-maint/user-roles.md)*
 > [!IMPORTANT]
 > Make sure you have the correct Insights Analyst role.
-Previous users of the legacy Workplace Analytics platform might have the Analytics Analyst role.
-To complete these steps, you need the [Insights Analyst role](/azure/active-directory/privileged-identity-management/pim-how-to-add-role-to-user#assign-a-role).
+Previous users of the legacy Workplace Analytics platform might have the "Analyst" role.
+To complete this process, you need the "Insights Analyst" role.
+Use [these steps](/azure/active-directory/privileged-identity-management/pim-how-to-add-role-to-user#assign-a-role) to enable the Insights Analyst role.

 1. Open a browser and sign in to the [Advanced Insights app](https://analysis.insights.viva.office.com).
 1. To run a new query, in the **Analysis** tab, select **Start analysis** on a [Power BI template](../analyst/templates/introduction-to-templates.md) or [custom query](../analyst/person-query-overview.md).
 (If you already have query results to export, you can skip this step.)